 Early History of the lashford family

-Another 139 words (10 lines of text) covering the years 163 and 1630 are included under the topic Early lashford History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our lashford research.
+Another 72 words (5 lines of text) covering the years 163 and 1630 are included under the topic Early lashford History in all our PDF Extended History products and printed products wherever possible.

 lashford Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name lashford have been found, including Latchford, Latchforde, Lashford, Lashforde and others.